 - They treat setbacks as a learning opportunity.

 Thinking positively is not about never having a negative thought.
 Negative thoughts and emotions do serve a purpose.
 We feel emotions like fear for a good reason; it protects us from harm.
-This is an evolutionary instinct that has ensured our survival.
+This is an evolutionary instinct that has ensured our survival for millennia.

 But often fear and negativity can hold us back and close our minds to creative problem solving and good decision making.
 We end up having such a narrow view of what’s going on that we only focus on the problem, which causes us to spiral into negativity and helplessness, and this seriously affects our resilience.